 accelerate the development of darcs and its ecosystem, eg through an easier contribution process and increased visibility and dogfooding.

-Yes.
-Currently, the overall stability is that of a usable beta; you can expect a serviceable UI, occasional limitations, decent reliability, and no data loss.
-Uptime and response time are checked every minute; reports are linked in the footer.
-The site is hosted and operated by Simon on a backed-up, multi-use Linode VPS.
-The long-term plan is to have it manageable by the darcs team.
+Currently, the stability is that of a usable beta; you can expect a serviceable UI, some functionality and performance limitations, decent reliability, and no data loss.
+Uptime and response time are checked every minute (see link in the footer).

 Use hub.darcs.net and provide bug reports and feedback